codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 First, the hail observation dataset gets some tidying.
 The **probability of hail** and **probability of severe hail** (variables `prob` and `sevprob`) are defined from 0-100%.
 Entries containing values lower than zero (-999) should thus be filtered out.
-We even take it a step further and want only to include observations with a 100%-probability of hail.
+In this analysis we want to be sure to only include observations where hail detection is pretty certain.
+Thus, we even take it one step further and include only data with a 100% hail probability.

 Auxiliary variables are then derived mainly from the timestamp-variable (after renaming: `ymdhms`).
 We’ll later use them to aggregate the data.